Rhoana/dojo/README.md

 - Client
 	- \_temp\_merge\_table
-		- teporary usage for to draw, redo, and undo merges
+		- teporary usage to draw, redo, and undo merges
 		- sent to Server in send\_temp\_merge\_table()
 	- \_new\_merge\_table
 		- all merges currently sent to the shader